markmoxon/bbcelite-scripts/README.md

 The main requirements are:

 * PHP 8
-* Perl (though this is only required for the randomiser script)
+* Perl (though this is only required for the `random.cgi` script)
 * Symlinks need to be followed
 * `.html` files need to be interpreted using PHP

 There is a `.htaccess` in each site that sets all of this up, which should be easy to tailor to your own particular web server, should you want to experiment.
+This file also contains various redirects that reflect the various site reorganisations over the years, and it also allows JSBeeb and Archimedes Live to run games in the browser.
+There's nothing particularly complicated going on; this is a relatively simple site to serve.

-As all the subdomains (e.g. [elite.bbcelite.com](https://elite.bbcelite.com)) reuse the assets from the parent [www.bbcelite.com](https://www.bbcelite.com) site, you will need to add symlinks as follows:
+As all the subdomains (such as [elite.bbcelite.com](https://elite.bbcelite.com)) reuse the assets from the parent  site (i.e. [www.bbcelite.com](https://www.bbcelite.com)), you will need to add symlinks as follows:

 ```
 cd $ELITE_WEBSITE